Floor Slip Resistance Testing – Additional Information

 This page explains in more detail the various floor slip resistance tests we do in our certified lab and in the field.
 If you’d like to order a test, then click on our main Slip Resistance Testing page.

 Dynamic Coefficient of Friction (DCOF) Floor Slip Resistance Testing:

 We can run slip resistance tests using these four test methods and instruments, all of which measure dynamic coefficient of friction (DCOF):

 - BOT-3000E Binary Output Tribometer with Neolite, SBR, Four S, TRL, leather or hosiery sliders.
 Can measure COF up to 1.00.
-We can test using the ANSI B101.3 (dynamic coefficient of friction) and ANSI B101.1 (static coefficient of friction – SCOF) methods with the BOT-3000E, as well as the new ANSI A137.1 (or ANSI A326.3) dynamic coefficient of friction (DCOF Rating) AcuTestSM that is now part of the 2012 International Building Code.
+We can test using the ANSI B101.3 (dynamic coefficient of friction) and ANSI B101.1 (static coefficient of friction – SCOF) methods with the BOT-3000E (not recommended, though), as well as the new ANSI A326.3 (or ANSI A137.1) dynamic coefficient of friction (DCOF Rating) AcuTestSM that was part of the 2012 International Building Code.

 - Tortus Floor Friction Tester Digital Tribometer with Four-S (hard) and/or TRL (soft) rubber slider